West Angelas mine: Overview

 Rio Tinto's iron ore operations in the Pilbara began in 1966.
 The mine itself began operations in 2002.
 The mine has an annual production capacity of 29.5 million tonnes of iron ore, sourced from open-pit operations.
 The ore is processed on site before being loaded onto rail.

-Ore from the mine is then transported to the coast through the Hamersley & Robe River railway, where it is loaded onto ships.
+Ore from the mine is then transported to the coast on the Hamersley & Robe River railway line, where it is loaded onto ships.
 Ore from West Angelas, like from Mesa J, is taken to Cape Lambert by rail to be exported as fines.
 The fines have a maximum size of 9.5 mm.

 The mine's workforce is on a fly-in fly-out roster.
 In 2009, the mine employed 989 people, an increase in comparison to 2008, when it only employed 867.

 West Angelas is the site of Rio Tinto's "Mine of the future" project.
 The mine operates automated trucks, automated rockbreakers, automated drills and blasts, which are controlled from a Perth operations centre rather than local operators on site.

 Robe River Iron Associates

-Robe River Iron, owner of the mine, is jointly owned by the following companies:
+Robe River Iron, owner of the mine, is jointly owned by: